 Staphylococcus aureus is a common bacteria found on the skin or in the nose of approximately one-third of the population.
 The bacteria only becomes concerning when it enters through a wound or compromised area; even then, those with robust immune systems may not have symptoms.

-Over time, the chronic and unnecessary use of antibiotics has led to drug-resistant bacteria, making infections more difficult to treat.
+Over time, the chronic and often unnecessary use of antibiotics has led to drug-resistant bacteria, making infections more difficult to treat.

 Nursing Process